Adaptive Cumulative Mass Calibration with Conformal Prediction: Conclusion

 \section{Conclusion}

-In this paper, we introduced \emph{cumulative mass calibration}, a set-based notion of classifier calibration that requires the true label to lie in a highest-probability region of mass \(1-\alpha\) with the target frequency over the range of \(\alpha\)'s.
-This property is a necessary condition for full distributional calibration.
-We also defined the \emph{CMCE}, an empirical measure of cumulative mass calibration
+In this paper, we introduced two notions of \emph{cumulative mass calibration} that require calibration of cumulative probabilities, which is a necessary condition for full multiclass calibration.
+We defined \( \alpha \)-CMCE and CMCE, practical empirical measures of cumulative mass calibration.

-Building on split conformal prediction, we proposed two simple post-hoc procedures: (i) a zero-parameter mass rescaling and (ii) a one-parameter, order-preserving temperature scaling, both \emph{black-box} and instance-adaptive.
-Proposed methods are particularly effective in large-\(K\) settings, consistently reducing CMCE while maintaining competitive or improved standard metrics (ECE, cw-ECE) relative to strong baselines.

-Proposed methods inherit finite-sample, distribution-free \emph{marginal} calibration guarantees for a particular value of coverage \(1 - \alpha\) from conformal prediction.
-Like other conformal approaches, they require a calibration split and may be conservative in the presence of heterogeneity.
-Extending the framework to provide stronger conditional guarantees, handling distribution shifts, and class imbalance are promising directions.